-Jack Kang, Vice President of Product and Business Development at SiFive—October 06, 2017
+Jack Kang, SVP, Business Development, Customer Experience, and Corporate Marketing at SiFive—October 06, 2017

 Introducing the U54-MC RISC-V Core IP – The First RISC-V Core with Linux Support